crowdfavorite-mirrors/wp-bbpress/readme.txt

 == Installation ==

+= From your WordPress dashboard =

+1. Visit 'Plugins > Add New'
+2. Search for 'bbPress'
+3. Activate bbPress from your Plugins page.
+(You'll be greeted with a Welcome page.)
+4. Visit 'Forums > Add New' and create some forums.
+(You can always delete these later.)
+5a.
+If you have pretty permalinks enabled, visit yourdomain.com/forums.
+5b.
+If you do not have pretty permalinks enabled, visit yourdomain.com?post_type=forum

+= From WordPress.org =

+1. Download bbPress.
-1. Place the 'bbpress' folder in your '/wp-content/plugins/' directory.
+2. Upload the 'bbpress' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-2. Activate bbPress.
+3. Activate bbPress from your Plugins page.
+(You'll be greeted with a Welcome page.)
+4. Visit 'Forums > Add New' and create some forums.
+(You can always delete these later.)
+5a.
+If you have pretty permalinks enabled, visit yourdomain.com/forums.
+5b.
+If you do not have pretty permalinks enabled, visit yourdomain.com?post_type=forum

+= Extra =

-3. Visit 'Settings > Forums' and adjust your configuration.
+1. Visit 'Settings > Forums' and adjust your configuration.
-4. Create some forums.
-5. View your site.
-6. Adjust the CSS of your theme as needed, to make everything pretty.
+2. Adjust the CSS of your theme as needed, to make everything pretty.

 == Changelog ==

+= 2.4.1 =
+* Fix forum status saving
+* Fix widget settings saving
+* Fix custom wp_title compatibility
+* Fix search results custom permalink compatibility
+* Fix custom user topics & replies pages
+* Fix hierarchical reply handling in converter

+= 2.4 =
+* Added hierarchical reply support
+* Added ability to disable forum search
+* Reorganized settings page
+* Improved rewrite rules
+* Improved responsive CSS
+* Improved code posting
+* Improved user capability integration
+* Improved cache getting and setting
+* Audit strict type comparisons
+* Audit GlotPress string escaping
+* Audit title attribute usage
+* Audit WordPress core function usage
+* General code clean-up

 = 2.3.2 =
 * Improved posting of preformatted code